Object-fabrication Targeted Attack for Object Detection: Experimental Results

 \section{Experimental Results}

-As introduced in the above sections, we firstly propose a new TA-fabrication attack mode for object detection, and then design a corresponding targeted feature space attack method since the previous approaches are not suitable for the TA-fabrication attack.
-In this section, we carry out extensive experiments to demonstrate the effectiveness of the proposed TFA method and TA-fabrication mode.
-Specifically, the following contents mainly contain the experimental comparisons of three aspects.
-(1) Subsection~\ref{method_comparison}—TFA and a modified TOG for the TA-fabrication mode are evaluated in the cases of image specific attack performance, universal attack performance and generalization performance.
-(2) Subsection~\ref{impact_factors}—We analyze the impacts of the perturbation degree, dual attention module and guided image on the performance of TFA individually.
-(3) Subsection~\ref{mode_comparison}—The comparative experiments between the TA-mislabeling mode and the TA-fabrication mode are conducted in the cases of success rate, universal performance and generalization capability.
+In this section, we carry out extensive experiments to demonstrate the effectiveness of the proposed TFA method.
+Specifically, the following contents mainly contain the experimental comparisons of two aspects.
+(1) Subsection~\ref{method_comparison}—the attack performance of baselines and the proposed TFA are evaluated in the cases of image-specific, universality, and generalization attack scenarios.
+(2) Subsection~\ref{impact_factors}—We analyze the impacts of the perturbation degree, dual attention module, and guided image on the performance of TFA individually.